Fed bets big in new push to rescue U.S. economy

-WASHINGTON The Federal Reserve launched another aggressive stimulus program on Thursday, saying it would pump $40 billion into the U.S. economy each month until it saw a sustained upturn in the weak jobs market.
+WASHINGTON The Federal Reserve launched another aggressive stimulus program on Thursday, saying it would pump $40 billion (24 billion pounds) into the U.S. economy until it saw a sustained upturn in the weak jobs market.

 One top Republican charged that the move was a bid to help President Barack Obama ahead of November's closely contested presidential election.
 Republican nominee Mitt Romney's campaign said it confirmed the failure of Obama's policies.